yashmadan123/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 5. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

-6. Note that you can resize the cloud shell by dragging the separator bar at the top of the pane, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the pane to minimize, maximize, and close the pane.
+6. Note that you can resize the cloud shell by dragging the separator bar at the top of the page, or by using the **&#8212;**, **&#9723;**, and **X** icons at the top right of the page to minimize, maximize, and close the pane.
 For more information about using the Azure Cloud Shell, see the [Azure Cloud Shell documentation](https://docs.microsoft.com/azure/cloud-shell/overview).

 7. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-openai`.